cool8jay/Theory-of-Fun-for-Game-Design/chapter-9.md

 >
 > *好吧，一个人类活动矩阵

-[^1]: Ludic artifact: It's an awkward term, but it avoids the challenges inherent in using “game” for very fuzzy concepts.
+[^1]: Ludic artifact: It's an awkward term, but it avoids the challenges inherent in using "game" for very fuzzy concepts.
 In short:
 • The world is full of systems.
 • If we approach these with Suits' lusory attitude, we learn how they work through play, as elucidated in this book.
 • Fun is the feedback the brain gives us in the process.